 (3) A person who attaches or permits to be attached to an article of clothing that has been used or previously worn, a label referred to in subregulation (1)(b), that is false in any material particular commits an offence against these regulations.

-[Regulation 5 amended in Gazette 14 Oct 1988 p.
+[Regulation 5 amended: Gazette 14 Oct 1988 p.
 4161-2.]

 6. Precautions against infections